Canon 60D vs Nikon D5500

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 60D does not offer wifi capability.
+In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the D5500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 60D and the D5500 have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the D5500 was followed by the Nikon D5600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Nikon D5500 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 60D and the Nikon D5500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.